-Lighting systems should be designed to support the functional task needs of the staff while also being responsive to photobiological (i.e., non-visual lighting) needs.
-Reducing ambient illuminance levels at night is one method commonly used to support circadian entrainment.
-Individually controlled task lighting can supplement illuminance levels as necessary; an increase in illumination may temporarily increase levels of alertness.
-One theory with much ongoing research is that decreasing the CCT of light at night may also help support circadian entrainment.
-(Refer to Section 7 Health and Wellness for information regarding circadian entrainment.)
-Although scientists continue to learn more about circadian entrainment, creating day/night cycles that support restorative sleep in hospital settings is difficult.
+Lighting systems should be designed to support the functional task needs of the staff while also being responsive to photobiological (i.e., non-visual) needs.
+Reducing ambient illumination levels at night is one method commonly used to support circadian entrainment.
+Individually controlled task lighting can supplement illumination levels as necessary; an increase in illumination may temporarily increase levels of alertness.
+One theory with much ongoing research is that decreasing the color temperature of light at night may also help support circadian entrainment.
+(Refer to Section 5.0 Health and Wellness for information regarding circadian entrainment.)
+Although we continue to learn more about circadian entrainment, creating day/night cycles that support restorative sleep in hospital settings is difficult.
 During the night cycle while patients are sleeping, nurses and nightshift personnel need to remain awake and alert.
 Contributing to this dichotomy is the variable timing of staff shifts and patients' sleep.

-Balancing near-field and far-field illumination is critical to preventing eye fatigue as nurses routinely shift focus from monitors and reports (near field) to patient rooms (far field).
-An illuminance ratio of 10:1 for objects of visual interest supports wayfinding (a far-field task) and is typically measured on vertical surfaces.
+Balancing near-field and far-field illumination is critical to prevent eye fatigue as nurses routinely shift focus from monitors and reports (near field) to patient rooms (far field).
+An illuminance ratio of 10:1 for objects of visual interest supports wayfinding and is typically measured on vertical surfaces.